An analytic viewpoint on the Hasse principle: The case of constant varieties

-\begin{rem} In the proof of Theorem \ref{5.6}, we only used the fact that a \emph{finite} number of the connected components of $C \backslash S$ can be embedded in $\mathbb{P}_k^{1, \mathrm{an}}$.
-They depend on the elements of the set $X(\mathscr{M}_{s}), s\in S$. \end{rem} \begin{rem} The case $C=\mathbb{P}_k^{1, \mathrm{an}}$ satisfies trivially the assumptions of Theorem \ref{5.6} with respect to any triangulation or vertex set.
-By \cite[4.4]{lordan}, if $S$ is a vertex set of $C$ corresponding to a model $\mathscr{C}$ of $C^{\mathrm{al}}$ over $k^{\circ}$ that is \emph{semi-stable}, then the assumptions of Theorem \ref{5.6} are satisfied.
-Another example is given by Mumford curves, which can be locally embedded in $\mathbb{A}_k^{1, \mathrm{an}}$. \end{rem}
+The case $C=\mathbb{P}_k^{1, \mathrm{an}}$ satisfies trivially the assumptions of Theorem \ref{5.6} with respect to any triangulation or vertex set.
+From \cite[4.4]{lordan}, if $S$ is a vertex set of $C$ corresponding to a \emph{semi-stable} model $\mathscr{C}$ of $C^{\mathrm{al}}$, then the assumptions of Theorem~\ref{5.6} are satisfied.
+Another example is given by Mumford curves, which can be locally embedded in~$\mathbb{A}_k^{1, \mathrm{an}}$. \end{rem}